open-toolchain/tekton-catalog/sonarqube/README.md

 # Tasks

-- **[sonarqube-scan](#sonarqube-scan)**: This task starts a SonarQube scan for the code in a workspace using the SonarQube server integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/devsecops?topic=ContinuousDelivery-sonarqube) and upload the test results to DevOps Insights (optional)
+- **[sonarqube-run-scan](#sonarqube-run-scan)**: This task starts a SonarQube scan for the code in a workspace using the SonarQube server integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/devsecops?topic=ContinuousDelivery-sonarqube) and upload the test results to DevOps Insights (optional)

 ## Install the Tasks
 - Add a github integration to your toolchain with the repository containing the tasks (https://github.com/open-toolchain/tekton-catalog)